sksamuel/avro4s/README.md

 These typeclasses must be implicit and in scope when you use `AvroSchema` or `RecordFormat`.

+### Coproducts

+Avro supports generalised unions, eithers of more than two values.
+To represent these in scala, we use `shapeless.:+:`, such that `A :+: B :+: C :+: CNil` represents cases where a type is `A` OR `B` OR `C`.
+See shapeless' [documentation on coproducts](https://github.com/milessabin/shapeless/wiki/Feature-overview:-shapeless-2.0.0#coproducts-and-discriminated-unions) for more on how to use coproducts.

+### Sealed hierarchies

+Scala sealed traits/classes are supported both when it comes to schema generation and conversions to/from `GenericRecord`.
+Generally sealed hierarchies are encoded as unions - in the same way like Coproducts.
+Under the hood, shapeless `Generic` is used to derive Coproduct representation for sealed hierarchy.

+When all descendants of sealed trait/class are singleton objects, optimized, enum-based encoding is used instead.

 ## Decimal scale, precision and rounding mode